shreyan-naskar/Get_Dream11/README.md

     - Key Visualisations
     - Feauture Engineering and Scaling Pipeline
 - Hyperparameter Tuning
-    - GradientBoostingClassifier in GridSearchCV for Bowler Data
+    - GradientBoostingClassifier in GridSearchCV for Batter Data
     - RandomForestClassifier in GridSearchCV for Bowler Data
 - Model Saving